daniel-1789/rpg-pendragon/recaps/04_Conquest_Period.md

 | Elgan | 4 |4 | 4 |4|
 | Axel |4 |4 | 4 |4|

+## Year 526 - Chapter XLV - War in France

+![France and Gaul][image-6]
+In France, the knights Axel, Elgan, Heckle, and Lilith for a time found themselves on sentry duty.
+Sharing a camp with Arthur they one day discovered their liege had gone missing.
+Investigating, they found he had gone hunting giants and was engaged in battle against a great and mighty one.
+Of course King Arthur did not need their aid but two treacherous giants were attempting to join in.
+And there the knights could render aid without fear.

+After much fighting in the countryside, Paris surrendered to Arthur's army, Lord Robert's knights making initial contact with the wealthy of the city who arranged it.
+They further accompanied Sir Gawaine to a parley with Emperor Lucius.
+The parley went poorly and Gawaine slew Sir Gainus, cousin to the emperor.
+Guest obligations destroyed, a melee broke out, with the British knights forced to flee.

+Gawaine led his pursuers into an ambush, one the Knights of Robert felt less than honorable.
+However, after battle began they aided Sir Gawaine and his troops.
+The battle was brutal, with troops from across the Mediterranean, Cataphracts and true centuries making use of the tactics that had once brought Rome the known world.
+Sirs Heckle and Elgan were most previously injured, close to death, but the British drove off the Roman pursuit.

+After being able to heal for two months, the armies again marched, battling Emperor Lucius in a narrow valley at Battle of Saussy.
+The British were victorious, with King Arthur slaying the Emperor.

+With the passes through the Alps being covered with snow, the season for war had come to an end.
+Arthur ordered Lucius's body sent to Rome with full honors along with a warning to surrender.

 [image-1]:	./maps/pendragon_player.png
 [image-2]:	./maps/Britain_519.png
 [image-3]:	./maps/dolorous_wyrm.png
 [image-4]: ./maps/red_blade_lands.png
 [image-5]: ./maps/castle_of_the_kite.png
+[image-6]: ./maps/france_gaul.png